nuagenetworks/nuage-metroae/Documentation/SETUP.md

  -----| ------
  shade python | `pip install shade`

-## 3. Generate SSH Keys
+## 3. Generate SSH Keys and enable passwordless SSH
- If the public/private SSH keys for password-less SSH access have not been created for the MetroAG User, create them as follows:
+ To enable passwordless SSH access, public/private SSH keys must be created and distributed for the MetroAG and root users.
+This can be done as follows:
  1. Login to the Ansible Host as the MetroAG User.
  2. Execute the command: `ssh-keygen`
  3. Follow the prompts.
 It is normal to accept all defaults.
  4. Copy the SSH public key to the MetroAG User's authorized keys file.